-No matter how much we store in the cloud, with services such as Dropbox and OneDrive, we still need internal hard drives that provide speed and capacity for our operating system, programs and important files.
+In 2018, cloud storage is more ubiquitous than ever before, but regardless of how much we store with services like Dropbox and OneDrive, the best hard drives provide essential speed and capacity for operating systems, programs and crucial files.

-So, in no particular order, here are the best internal hard disk drives as of March 2017 (just bear in mind that your mileage will always vary when it comes to reliability so that was not taken into account when putting together that list).
+So, in no particular order, here are the best internal hard disk drives (just bear in mind that your mileage will always vary when it comes to reliability so that was not taken into account when putting together that list).

 1. Best internal hard disk drive (capacity, under £100)